skade/rfcs/text/0000-rust-project-conferences.md

 ## Naming

 Currently, the name RustConf is used by the Rust project for a event run by Rust project directly.
 These events will be run regularly, with no fixed geographic location.
 The Rust core team will select the hosts of RustConf.
-Applications are taken, though.
+(TODO: rust-core, please fill in if, or how, you want to be approached)

 The name RustFest is currently held by the European Rust community and is intended for more relaxed events with a schedule that gives people time to meet each other.
 The RustFest name should only be used after approaching the current team.
 The RustFest team is open to applications.